-Poltimore deer park was licenced by the bishop of Exeter which would therefore predate the gift of the land to John Bampfylde in 1298
+Poltimore Deer Park was licenced by the Bishop of Exeter predating the gift of the land to John Bamfylde in 1298

 Deer would have been fallow deer, introduce to England by the Normans.

-Prior to the Tudors deer parks were predominately used for the production of venison, but this change so that manor houses started to be built inside park which might also have been expanded at this time.
-This may explain Richard Bamflyde’s decision to build his new house either in or adjacent to the deer park.
+Prior to the Tudors deer parks were predominately used for the production of venison, but this changed so that manor houses started to be built inside parks, which might also have been expanded at this time.
+This may explain Richard Bampfylde’s decision to build his new house either in or adjacent to the deer park.